To Alexandra House

 Community Events & Resource Fairs

 We also sponsor several educational and awareness-building events each year, such as our annual Walk for Hope.
-Follow the News & Events tabs to learn more!To schedule a presentation or training, or to find out more, contact Krysta Sather, Community Education Coordinator, at 763-795-5452 or .
+Follow the News & Events tabs to learn more!For more information or help submitting a request, contact Ashley Bolstad, Community Education Coordinator, at 763-795-5452 or .